-- All construction vehicles must adhere to traffic laws when travelling to and from the site. - All drivers and machinery operators must be sensitised to the fact that they are working in an area with a potentially high volume of foot and vehicle traffic and must exercise due caution when entering/ exiting the site. - Appropriate signage should be erected to warn other road users about the presence of construction vehicles. - Speed of construction vehicles and other heavy vehicles must be strictly controlled to avoid dangerous conditions for other road users. - Construction vehicles must adhere to the load carrying capacity of road surfaces and adhere to all other prescriptive regulations regarding the use of public roads by construction vehicles. - Adequate signage, that is both informative and cautionary to passing traffic (motorists and pedestrians), warning them of the construction activities must be suitably located in the area where the construction is occurring and must be easily visible by all road users. - Signage needs to be clearly visible and needs to include, among others, the following: - Identifying working area as a construction site; - Cautioning against relevant construction activities; - Prohibiting access to construction site; - Clearly specifying possible detour routes and/or delay periods; - Possible indications of time frames attached to the construction activities, and; - Listings of which contractors and engineers are working on the site. - If needed, appropriate traffic management measures and/ or points men (traffic marshals) should be utilized to assist vehicles entering/ exiting the site, particularly where vehicles must cross the path of oncoming traffic. - The Contractor must ensure that any large or abnormal loads (including hazardous materials) that must be transported to/ from the site are routed appropriately, and that appropriate safety precautions are taken during transport to prevent road accidents.
+- All construction vehicles must adhere to traffic laws when travelling to and from the site. - All drivers and machinery operators must be sensitised to the fact that they are working in an area with a potentially high volume of foot and vehicle traffic and must exercise due caution when entering/ exiting the site. - Appropriate signage should be erected to warn other road users about the presence of construction vehicles. - Speed of construction vehicles and other heavy vehicles must be strictly controlled to avoid dangerous conditions for other road users. - Construction vehicles must adhere to the load carrying capacity of road surfaces and adhere to all other prescriptive regulations regarding the use of public roads by construction vehicles. - Adequate signage, that is both informative and cautionary to passing traffic (motorists and pedestrians), warning them of the construction activities must be suitably located in the area where the construction is occurring and must be easily visible by all road users. - Signage needs to be clearly visible and needs to include, among others, the following: - Identifying working area as a construction site; - Cautioning against relevant construction activities; - Prohibiting access to construction site; - Clearly specifying possible detour routes and/or delay periods; - o Possible indications of time frames attached to the construction activities, and; - Listings of which contractors and engineers are working on the site. - If needed, appropriate traffic management measures and/ or points men (traffic marshals) should be utilized to assist vehicles entering/ exiting the site, particularly where vehicles must cross the path of oncoming traffic. - The Contractor must ensure that any large or abnormal loads (including hazardous materials) that must be transported to/ from the site are routed appropriately, and that appropriate safety precautions are taken during transport to prevent road accidents. - Where possible, construction traffic that may obstruct traffic flow on the surrounding roads should be scheduled for outside of peak traffic times. - Where possible, heavy machinery should be parked within a secure demarcated area within the footprint of the site instead of moving the machinery to and from the site each day.